-The SENCo, SEN Manager, Deputy SEN Manager, LSAs, Heads of Year and others interested will be encouraged to go on relevant courses.
-Additionally training sessions for relevant staff on particular issues in SEN are carried out at the RGS.
-The SEN Manager regularly liaises with other schools with regard to SEN issues.
-SEN staff also attend local liaison meetings with Specialist Teachers and staff from other schools.
+The SENCo, SEN/D Manager, Deputy SEN/D Manager, LSAs, Heads of Year and others interested will be encouraged to go on relevant courses.
+Additionally training sessions for relevant staff on particular issues in SEN/D are carried out at the RGS; for example exam invigilators receive training on exam access arrangements and supporting SEN/D students in exams.
+The SEN/D Manager regularly liaises with other schools with regard to SEN/D issues.
+SEN/D staff also attend local liaison meetings with Specialist Teachers and staff from other schools.